iFrostizz/solhunt/src/modules/GUIDE.md

 ## Intro

-This repo currently rely on a fork of ethers-rs with new types for more granularity and to avoid too much repetition as well as a "visitor" pattern.
+This repo currently relies on a fork of ethers-rs with new types for more granularity and to avoid too much repetition as well as a "visitor" pattern.
 The `Visitor` is a trait that can be implemented by the detection modules which can hold some arbitrary state (including the findings).
 Everytime it visits a node, it will call the underlying function back to the implementer of the trait to notify that this node is being visited.

 The `build_visitor!` macro was made to avoid having to copy and paste the same implementation over and over so that you can focus on the findings.